Solving the Mysteries of Undiagnosed Cancers

 Some cancers are more difficult to identify than others.
 Hematological malignancies fall into this category due to a lack of identifiable lesions.
 When dealing with hematological malignancies, we have to perform a very thorough evaluation, typically involving a physical exam, plus lab and blood tests.

 If you have an undiagnosed cancer or even a suspicion of cancer, Roswell Park understands how frightening that can be and we're here to help.
-I would encourage you to reach out to your primary care physician or call 1-877-ASK-RPCI to learn more about our Undiagnosed Cancer Clinic.
+I would encourage you to reach out to your primary care physician or call 1-800-ROSWELL to learn more about our Undiagnosed Cancer Clinic.